bootdotdev/blog/content/computer-science/ai-taking-programming-jobs.md

 If a new feature will generate $100,000 in revenue, but will cost $100,000 to build, then the ROI is 0, and I won't build it.
 However, if the cost of the feature comes down to $50,000, I stand to earn $50,000 in profit by shipping it.
 If I can get 400% more work out of each dev I hire, I'd hire *more* devs, not *fewer*.
 I'd be able to tackle more projects, and I'd be able to tackle them faster.

 Caveat: There are cases where it makes sense for a company to layoff excess workers as the remaining employees become more efficient.
 This is mostly likely to happen in companies where developers are a cost center, not a profit center.
 If a company sells software (think Stripe), developers are part of the profit center.
-If you're a company that writes internal software to operations more efficient (think Walmart), developers are a cost center.
+If you're a company that writes internal software to make operations more efficient (think Walmart), developers are a cost center.

 *It's usually best to work in profit centers, not cost centers.*